Bearskin: History

-Use of the bearskin caps evolved from mitre caps used by grenadier units.
-Grenadiers adopted the mitre cap in favour of wide-brimmed caps in the 17th century to provide them with greater mobility when throwing grenades.
-To prevent the mitre cap from sagging and to provide it with a more impressive appearance, mitre caps were adorned with a metal front plate or fur.
-Mitre caps with metal front plates were first adopted by the Prussian Army and were later adopted by other Protestant countries, although the trimming of mitre caps with fur became more prevalent in Roman Catholic countries.
+The bearskin evolved from mitres worn by European grenadiers during the 17th and 18th centuries.
+During the 17th century, when grenadier units began being raised by European armies, some began wearing mitres in lieu of wide-brimmed hats to provide them with greater mobility when throwing grenades.
+To prevent the mitre from sagging and provide it with a more impressive appearance, mitres were frequently adorned with a metal front plate or fur.
+Mitres with metal front plates were first adopted by Prussian Army grenadiers and were later adopted by the grenadiers of other Protestant nations, although the trimming of mitres with fur became more prevalent in Catholic states.

-The earliest record of a bearskin-like cap being worn by soldiers in Europe was during the mid-17th century, although its widespread adoption did not take place until 1761, when French grenadiers began to wear tall fur caps resembling the Prussian mitre cap.
-The purpose appears to have been to add to the apparent height and impressive appearance of these troops both on the parade ground and the battlefield.
-These fur caps developed into the large bearskin caps worn by the French Imperial Guard.
-The British Grenadier Guards adopted the headdress after their victory at the Battle of Waterloo in 1815, with other British units and European militaries adopting the headdress in the years after.
+The earliest record of bearskins being worn by European grenadiers was during the mid-17th century, although its widespread adoption did not take place until 1761, when French Royal Army grenadiers began wearing tall fur caps resembling the mitres worn by Prussian grenadiers.
+Like mitres, bearskins were worn to increase the perceived height of the wearer for psychological reasons.
+British Army grenadiers switched their mitres for bearskins in 1768 following the issue of royal warrant, though some regiments began wearing them beginning in the 1750s.
+Grenadiers were famously worn by Napoleon's Imperial Guard and the British Royal Scots Greys, and the Grenadier Guards adopted the headdress after the Battle of Waterloo in 1815, with the Coldstream Guards and Scots Guards also wearing bearskins as part of their full dress uniforms by 1831.

-A bearskin of a 1st Grenadier Of The Old Guard.

 The headdress continued to see military service during the mid-19th century, with British foot guards and the Royal Scots Greys wearing bearskins in battle during the Crimean War.
 However, by the mid-19th century, the expense of acquiring bearskin caps and the difficulty in maintaining them in good condition under campaign conditions led to some armies limiting the use of the headdress to specific formal occasions.
 Military units, like the Italian 1st Regiment "Granatieri di Sardegna", eventually discontinued the use of the headgear altogether during that century.

 The British continued to use the headdress during peacetime manoeuvres until the introduction of khaki service dress in 1902.
 Immediately before the outbreak of World War I in 1914, bearskins were still worn by several British, Belgian, Danish, German, Russian, and Swedish units as a part of their ceremonial/parade dress.
 Several regiments that retired the use of the headdress during the 19th century, including units in Italy and the Netherlands, also readopted it for ceremonial use during the 20th century.